 Food costs continue to rise around the world, which can make it difficult for you to efficiently run your restaurant.
 After all, food is exactly what you need to bring customers in.
 If your food costs are running too high or you’re charging too much, then you won’t have many customers stopping by.
 Luckily, there are some ways your restaurant can manage food costs and still satisfy your hungry audience.
 Keep reading to learn about five things you can do to help manage food costs.

-Know Your Inventory
+Know Your Inventory to Minimize Food Costs

 When it comes to managing food costs, inventory is everything.
 If you don’t keep track of your inventory, then you can end up ordering too few of certain ingredients.
 For example, if you need potatoes for a specific dish but don’t have enough potatoes, you can’t make the dish.
 And if the other ingredients for that dish are single-use, you risk all those ingredients going bad before your next order of potatoes comes in.